tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

 ```
 {{% /codeblock %}}

 After running the above code, you get a training accuracy of 1 and a test accuracy of 0.88.
 This indicates an overfitted model.
-To address this, we'll introduce the powerful Cost Complexity Pruning algorithm.
+To address this, we'll introduce the Cost Complexity Pruning algorithm.

 The **Cost Complex Proning** algorithm, also called **Weakest Link Proning**, determines how many branches of the tree to prune.
 The first step is to find each tree's error rate (the Gini value in classification and the Sum of Squared Residuals in regression).
 It starts with a full-size tree, calculates the error, and continues by calculating the subtrees' error each time by removing one node leaf.
 It will continue until only one node remains.